jdreux/streamUR/README.md

 ```
 Request `scripts` would be identical to `jquery.myscript`, and the `myscript` and `jquery` streams are also created.

-c.
-Using `streamur.aliasDirectory(name, path)`, where `path` is the name of the folder containing all the files to be created as streams and made part of the alias.
+3. Using `streamur.aliasDirectory(name, path)`, where `path` is the name of the folder containing all the files to be created as streams and made part of the alias.
 Example:

 ```js
 streamur.aliasDirectory('global', __dirname+"/assets/global")